 The rate is $275 per night plus 4% accommodations tax if one bedroom is used/

 $500 per night plus 4% tax if both bedrooms are used.
-Unit only rented to one group at a time.
+Unit rented to one party of no more than 4 guests at a time.

 Please call owner to make a reservation:843-722-1801.